aws-samples/mask-rcnn-tensorflow/CODEBASE.md

 According to Nvidia's update in MLPerf v0.6 - https://devblogs.nvidia.com/nvidia-boosts-ai-performance-mlperf-0-6/, tensor core accelerated convolution kernels expect NHWC (or “channels-last) layout.
 We added options to transpose convolution input data format to NHWC for backbone, FPN, RPN-head and mask-head.

 For tensorflow, NHWC kernel can only be activated by XLA or in Nvidia's NGC container.
-Since XLA doesn't work in our case (our tensor shapes are dynamic and tensorpack tower function can not be compiled with XLA), we use NGC container and set `TF_ENABLE_NHWC=1`
+Since XLA doesn't work in our case (our tensor shapes are dynamic and tensorpack tower function can not be compiled with XLA), we use NGC container and export `TF_ENABLE_NHWC=1`

 ## Disable Cudnn autotune and use aspect ratio grouping